Lexington, North Carolina: High Rock Lake

 The second largest lake in North Carolina, High Rock Lake is located a few miles south of Lexington.
 Its water surface covers 15180 acre, and it has 365 mi of shoreline.
 It begins at the confluence of the Yadkin and South Yadkin rivers.

 High Rock Lake has long been considered one of the best fishing lakes of North Carolina.
 It is the site of the Bassmaster Tournaments, including the Bassmaster Classic in 1994, 1995, 1997 and 2007 and frequently is used for other angling competitions.
 The lake is stocked with channel, blue, and flathead catfish, plus crappie and several different sunfish, such as bluegill, shellcracker and others.
 Striper and their hybrids, as well as white bass, are also abundant.

 The lake is best known for its quantity and quality of largemouth bass, which attract anglers from all over the United States.
 This is likely due to the relatively shallow nature of the lake and the favorable habitat for the bass.

 Geography

 Lexington is located in the Piedmont Triad region.
-It is centered at 35°49'0" North, 80°15'31" West (35.816768, −80.258643).
 Lexington is 11 mi northeast of High Rock Lake, part of the Yadkin-Pee Dee chain of lakes in central North Carolina.

 According to the United States Census Bureau, the city has a total area of 46.6 km2, all land.